cms-tau-pog/TauFW/PicoProducer/python/analysis/README.md

 ## Cutflow
-To keep track of efficiencies of each pre-selection, one should use a cuflow.
+To keep track of the total number of processed events, and efficiencies of each step in the pre-selection, one should use a cuflow.
 This is a simple histogram, binned per integer, that is filled each time a pre-selection is passed.
 Again, [`ModuleMuTauSimple.py`](ModuleMuTauSimple.py) provides a straightforward solution.

 The [`TreeProducer`](TreeProducer.py) class already uses a special `Cutflow` class, that can be used as
 ```
-class ModuleMuTau(ModuleTauPair):
+class ModuleMuTau(Module):
   def __init__(self, fname, **kwargs):
+    self.out = TreeProducer(fname,self)
     self.out.cutflow.addcut('none',  "no cut"   ) # bin 1 (0-1): total number of events
     self.out.cutflow.addcut('trig',  "trigger"  ) # bin 2 (1-2): number of events passing the trigger
     self.out.cutflow.addcut('muon',  "muon"     ) # bin 3 (2-3): number of events with pre-selected muon